shreypdev/AudioPlayer/README.md

 This is one way to run your app — you can also build it directly from Android Studio or Xcode.

-## Step 3: Modify your app
+## Step 3: Modify app

 Now that you have successfully run the app, let's make changes!

 Open `App.tsx` in your text editor of choice and make some changes.
 When you save, your app will automatically update and reflect these changes — this is powered by [Fast Refresh](https://reactnative.dev/docs/fast-refresh).

 When you want to forcefully reload, for example to reset the state of your app, you can perform a full reload: